iansedano/iansedano.github.io/_posts/2020-04-10-installing_wsl.markdown

 layout: post
 title:  Setting up WSL on Windows 10
 date: 2020-04-10
-description: My process of installing WSL on windows
+description: Installing WSL on windows
+tags: linux windows tutorial programming
 ---

+_(These instructions are now most likely out of date)_

 This is a quick guide in getting set up with WSL (Windows Subsystem for Linux).
 There are many tutorials out there but in my case it was slightly different.
 So I putting this out there for anyone who might have use of it.